-We came across this unique I-40 welcome center while driving from Cape Cod to the Grand Canyon.
-Our day was taking us from the Nashville East KOA to the Crater of Diamonds State Park in Arkansas.
-This was going to be a long travel day.
-Therefore, ur day began early in the morning.
+We came across this unique I-40 Tennessee welcome center while driving to Grand Canyon.
+This travel day was taking us from the Nashville East KOA to the Crater of Diamonds State Park in Arkansas.
 As we came into Memphis we decided to stop, wake up the boys, and eat a quick breakfast on the road.
-We were fortunate to find the I-40 Memphis Welcome Center.
-Little did we know what we were about to find sitting along the great Mississippi River.
+We were fortunate to find this neat little I-40 Tennessee Welcome Center.
+Little did we know what we were about to find along the great Mississippi River.

-The welcome center is located at I-40, Mile Marker 0.30 along the banks of the Mississippi River.
+This Tennessee welcome center is located along I-40, Exit 1, at mile marker 0.30 along the banks of the Mississippi River.

 Memphis Welcome Center: A Tribute to Elvis and BB King